gbif/hp-new-zealand/get-involved.md

 * establishment and/or progress of biodiversity data  initatives
 * research using GBIF mobilised
 * benefits that have occurred through the use or mobilisation of biodiversity data
-* new biodiversity data tools
+* new tools of collecting, managing or using biodiversity data

 Please send news items, or suggestions for news items, to XXXX.
 If sending a new items please include:
 * A title for the news item